Robert Smock: Controlled atmosphere

 From the late 1930s to the late 1950s, Smock studied the field of controlled atmosphere as part of his work at Cornell University.
 Smock researched techniques for using fruit after the harvest, especially apples, peaches, and plums.
 In his research, he tried to find a way to extend the shelf life of these fruits.
 In the late 1930s Smock visited the University of Cambridge in England to meet with researchers Franklin Kidd and Cyril West and to examine their research in the field of controlled atmosphere.
 After his visit, he returned to New York and began to engage in in-depth research in the field.
-He brought what he learned back to New York and adopted the controlled atmosphere technology for local apple varieties in the United States, mainly the McIintosh apple.
-Smock's laboratory was located in the wet basement of an old barn near the university where he conducted experiments in which he placed different types of apples in rooms with different temperatures and different combinations of oxygen and carbon dioxide in order to test their effect on the fruits.
+He brought what he learned back to New York and adopted the controlled atmosphere technology for local apple varieties in the United States, mainly the McIntosh apple.
+Smock's original laboratory was located in the wet basement of an old barn near the university where he conducted experiments in which he placed different types of apples in rooms with different temperatures and different combinations of oxygen and carbon dioxide in order to test their effect on the fruits.
+By 1953 Smock was able to conduct research in large airtight storage rooms at Cornell.
 As a result of Smock's research, the first controlled atmosphere rooms were established in New York in the 1950s and allowed apple consumption to extend from the summer when the apples are picked to the following spring, throughout the United States.